-From the above table, we can deduce that questions were asked in high number from Algebra, Geometry, Data Interpretation, Mensuration, and Trigonometry.
-The level of questions was a bit difficulty and time-consuming.
-Hence, we recommend you to allocate more time on these topics to score high in upcoming SSC CGL exams.
-So, Let us go through these questions thoroughly-
+From the above table, we can find that higher number of questions were asked from Algebra, Geometry, Data Interpretation, Mensuration, and Trigonometry.
+The level of questions was a bit difficult and time-consuming.
+Hence, we recommend you to allocate more time on these topics to score high in upcoming SSC CGL exam.
+So, Let us go through these questions-

 Question 1.A and B together can do a piece of work in 9 days.
 If A does thrice the work of B in a given time, the time A alone will take to finish the work is